convox-legal/console-terms/terms.md

 ## Convox Policies

-Convox respects your privacy and limits use and sharing of information about you collected by Convox Console The Convox Console privacy policy at <https://console.convox.com/privacy> describes these policies.
+Convox respects your privacy and limits use and sharing of information about you collected by Convox Console.
+The Convox Console privacy policy at <https://console.convox.com/privacy> describes these policies.
 Convox will abide by that privacy policy and honor the privacy settings that you choose via Convox Console.